sohanpatil1/sharedStorage/design.md

     - Server ends job when destination shares data size.
 (Potential for hacking)

+To do
-Incorrect destination or incorrect packet received should be notified to the server from the client.
+- Incorrect destination or incorrect packet received should be notified to the server from the client.
+- When acknowledge from client is not sent to server before shutting down machine, all acks should be saved in buffer of machine.
+When machine reconnects, it should send all acks.